-After a record setting senior year with Peninsula Catholic,
+After a record setting senior year with Peninsula Catholic, Molly McKenna has made a huge jump in competition, now competing for Auburn University of the SEC. |

 On the heels of the most successful outdoor track season for any female distance runner in Peninsula (VA) history, Peninsula Catholic’s Molly McKenna found herself in a unique and unusual position.
 Just the year before, she had been overshadowed by teammates such as Martine Hunnicutt, who won the Daily Press cross-country female runner of the year, but established herself as the solid #2 or #3 harrier on a team which won the VISAA Division II crown in 2012, beating teams such as Walsingham Academy and Wakefield School — solid squads, but like the Knights, ones which represented schools with under 500 students.